shashidas95/Nginx-K8s-NodePort/Readme.md

+# Task 1
+- make a index.html file
+- make a docker file for this index file
+	- base image will be nginx
+	- this index file should be served via nginx server
+-	make a kubernetes deployment file for that docker image
+-	expose the deployment via nodeport

+upload manifest files,dockerfile,src code to the github

 # Nginx-K8s-NodePort

 This project demonstrates deploying an Nginx server in a Kubernetes cluster.
 The server serves a simple static HTML page and is exposed to external traffic using a NodePort service.
 Docker Hub credentials are securely managed using Kubernetes secrets defined declaratively in `docker-registry-secret.yaml`.